survivejs/webpack-book/manuscript/techniques/04_testing.md

 ...:INFO [karma]: Karma v1.5.0 server started at http://0.0.0.0:9876/
 ```

-This means Karma is in a waiting state.
-You have to visit that url to run the tests.
+This means Karma is in a waiting state and you have to visit that url to run the tests.
 As per configuration (`singleRun: true`), Karma terminates execution after that:

 ```
 ...
-...:INFO [karma]: Karma v1.5.0 server started at http://0.0.0.0:9876/ ...:INFO [Chrome 56.0.2924 (...)]: Connected on socket D...A with id manual-7373
-Chrome 56.0.2924 (...): Executed 1 of 1 SUCCESS (0.003 secs / 0 secs)
+...:INFO [karma]: Karma v1.5.0 server started at http://0.0.0.0:9876/ ...:INFO [Chrome 57...]: Connected on socket D...A with id manual-73 Chrome 57...): Executed 1 of 1 SUCCESS (0.003 secs / 0 secs)
 ```

 Given running tests this way can become annoying, it's a good idea to configure alternative ways.
 Using PhantomJS is one option.